Story by Jason H.

 When I got the chance to choose, the trucking company had some Peterbuilt 379’s and some Peterbuilt 387’s and one lonely Kenworth.

-I went with the Kenworth, not because I was smart enough to know the difference, but just because I wanted to be different!
+I went with the Kenworth, not because (as a new truck driver) I was smart enough to know the difference, but just because I wanted to be different!
 They had all those Peterbuilt tractors and just that one Kenworth.
 I don’t know – maybe I felt sorry for it, all alone like that.

 I got all my gear packed into my first truck, ready for my first solo load.
 What gear, you ask?